 Entitled “Cascades and Rating Games,” the study suggests that an early negative review is a “condemnation to death” – a description that illustrates just how online reviews can significantly affect local businesses.

-Authored by researchers Oussama Fadil and Jake Soloff, the Cornell study sought to understand the mechanisms governing community-based review sites like Yelp, Google+, TripAdvisor, and even IMDb – sites whose ratings and reviews, the authors wrote, “have become so popular over the years (that) one can only wonder how they work and if they do at all.”
+Authored by researchers Oussama Fadil and Jake Soloff, the Cornell study sought to understand the mechanisms governing community-based review sites like Yelp, Google My Business, TripAdvisor, and even IMDb – sites whose ratings and reviews, the authors wrote, “have become so popular over the years (that) one can only wonder how they work and if they do at all.”